Termites in Palm Trees [Signs of Them + Treatment Options]

 Can I save a palm tree from termites?

-If your palm tree is infested with termites, it’s likely the tree was already dying or dead.
-However, current research shows that invasive Asian subterranean termites (aka Formosan termites) can eat living palms too.
-One problem with palm trees is that they don’t have branches (just fronds/leaves), so you can’t just cut an infested branch off like you can with other types of trees.
+If your palm tree is infested with termites, it’s likely the tree is already diseased, dying, or dead, but recent research shows that invasive Asian subterranean termites (aka Formosan termites) can eat living palms too.

 Signs of termites in palm trees